 This week in between listening to news clips reporting on the Derek Chauvin trial and the events surrounding the death of Daunte Wright, I’ve been thinking about the difference between action and intent.
 Millions of us have watched portions of the video showing Chauvin, the police officer, kneeling on George Floyd’s neck.
-We witnessed theContinue reading “America’s Plague Year Challenges Our Values”
+We witnessed theContinue reading “The Plague by Albert Camus Teaches Valuable Lessons”

 “Do you remember Hill Street Blues?”
 A few weeks ago, my husband Peter and I were reminiscing about old TV shows.
 Both of us agreed, Hill Street Blues was one of our favorites.
 Our conversation jumped to the characters: the unruffled police captain Frank Furillo, level headed detective Neal Washington, and the articulate sergeant Esterhaus who concludes eachContinue reading “Hill Street Blues Still Relevant in 2021”